Dressed Wilson loops as dual condensates in response to magnetic and electric fields: Dressed Wilson loops: idea, definition

 We invert this formula to obtain the \emph{dual condensate}

 which consists of loops having fixed area $S$.
 This defines the \emph{dressed Wilson loop}.
+We constructed it to have dimension mass cubed.
 The geometries of the contained loops are arbitrary, they contribute to $\tilde{\Sigma}(S)$ with weights depending on $m$ and the underlying space, see below.

 To calculate this novel observable on a discrete lattice, we have to specify the definitions a bit further.
-With lattice spacing $a$ and $N_{\mu,\nu}=L_{\mu,\nu}/a$ points in the two directions, respectively, the area of any Wilson loop is of course quantized as $S=sa^2$ with integer $s\in[0,N_{\mu\nu}\equiv N_\mu N_\nu]$.
+With lattice spacing $a$ and $N_{\mu,\nu}=L_{\mu,\nu}/a$ points in the two directions, respectively, the area of any loop is of course quantized as $S=sa^2$ with integer $s\in[0,N_{\mu\nu}\equiv N_\mu N_\nu]$.
 The magnetic flux is also bounded from above,

 (the value at which each plaquette receives a factor $1$), such that all lattice quantities are $N_{\mu\nu}$-periodic in $k$.
 The external abelian fields can be implemented on the lattice by multiplying the link variables with appropriate space-dependent complex phases, see e.g. \cite{D'Elia:2011}.